-You can now make structure changes to the workbook, such as unhiding sheets or adding sheets.
-If you do not have rights to remove workbook protection, then this item does not display on the menu.
+You can now make structural changes to the workbook, such as unhiding sheets or adding sheets.
+If you do not have rights to remove workbook protection, this item is not dislayed on the menu.

-The workbook protection will be automatically reapplied the next time the file is opened.
-If you want to reapply it now, click Protect > Workbook again to toggle the protection back on.
+The workbook protection is automatically reapplied the next time the file is opened.
+To reapply it, click Protect > Workbook again to toggle the protection on.